 Wetting the bed as an adult can be distressing, but it is much more common than you might think.
 1% of adults1 will experience bed wetting (also known as Nocturnal Enuresis) in their lifetime, and it can lead to sufferers limiting the activities they take part in, such as holidays, long journeys, and sharing a bed with a partner.

-Nocturnal enuresis / bed wetting can happen any time you fall asleep, whether that be in your own bed, on a sun lounger or even a long train journey!
+Nocturnal Enuresis, or bed wetting, can happen any time you fall asleep, whether that be in your own bed, on a sun lounger, or even a long train journey!

-Many of these causes can be treated with help from your Doctor and relieved in the mean-time with mattress protectors and night pads.
+Many of these causes can be treated with help from your doctor, and can be relieved in the mean-time with mattress protectors and night pads.

 Common secondary causes include:

 If you have started wetting the bed as an adult, it’s best to talk to your doctor to help work out the reasons why.

 If you’ve wet the bed just once or twice as an adult, it could be down to a urinary tract infection or the types and amount of liquid that you drink.